isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2026-07-07-post-Written Reply by Minister Edwin Tong on Issues Identified in Legal Profession Sustainability Study.md

 2. The Members' questions raise important issues that are deeply relevant to the legal profession.
 A strong legal profession underpins the rule of law, access to justice and confidence in Singapore as a trusted place to do business.

 {:start="3"}
-3.The Ministry of Law's (MinLaw) vision is for Singapore to have a first-class legal system powered by a top-class legal profession that is internationally respected and highly capable.
+3. The Ministry of Law's (MinLaw) vision is for Singapore to have a first-class legal system powered by a top-class legal profession that is internationally respected and highly capable.
 At the same time, we must also ensure that our lawyers can build careers that are sustainable, meaningful, and fulfilling.

 {:start="4"}
 4. These goals are not in tension, but are complementary.